 - Breathe in through the open nostril.

 - Place your pointer finger on that nostril, remove your thumb from the other nostril, and exhale.

 - Inhale through the nostril that you just exhaled from, place your thumb back on that nostril, and exhale through the opposite nostril.

-Single nostril breathing is a fantastic way to relieve stress by focusing on your breath.
+Single-nostril breathing is a fantastic way to relieve stress by focusing on your breath.
 It makes you focus because you have to think about how you are breathing and which nostril you’ll be using for the inhale and the exhale.

 This form of breathing is also believed to provide a mental reset to improve focus.

-The skull shining breathing technique may not be most effective for stress reduction as it is a quick, forceful breath, but it is very good for re-energizing the body.
+The skull shining breathing technique may not be the most effective for stress reduction as it is a quick, forceful breath, but it is very good for re-energizing the body.

 - Sit in a comfortable position.

 - Take a large breath in through your nose.